Kiko Casilla

-Francisco "Kiko" Casilla Cortés ([ˈkiko kaˈsiʎa]; born 2 October 1986) is a Spanish professional footballer who plays as a goalkeeper for La Liga club Getafe CF.
+Francisco "Kiko" Casilla Cortés ([ˈkiko kaˈsiʎa]; born 2 October 1986) is a Spanish former professional footballer who played as a goalkeeper.

 He started playing for Real Madrid, but only represented the reserve teams in the early stage of his career.
 He went on to appear in 126 competitive matches for Espanyol over six La Liga seasons before returning to his previous club in 2015, with whom he won three UEFA Champions League titles as backup to Keylor Navas.
 In 2019–20, he won promotion to the Premier League with Leeds United.

 Casilla won one cap for Spain, in 2014.

 Club career

 Real Madrid

 Born in Alcover, Tarragona, Catalonia, Casilla did not enjoy much playing time in his two-year stint with Real Madrid reserve side, Real Madrid Castilla.
 In the 2005–06 season, he played in Segunda División after having graduated from the C team, being only third choice after Jordi Codina and David Cobeño.

 After only four appearances, Casilla was expected to receive more opportunities after the departure of Cobeño.
 However, Codina became the starter and Antonio Adán, a fellow youth graduate, the backup, and Casilla ended up playing only in the last game of the campaign, with an eventual relegation befalling.